 - Project Manager Name comes from the Project Manager on the sales order.

 - Proposal Type reflects the Proposal Type field on the proposal.
-This sticks to the sales order when it is converted, although it is not editable on the sales order.
+This sticks to the sales order when converted, although it is not editable on the sales order.

 - Item is the *Iten Name*from the item master.